lyft/atlantis/server/lyft/temporal/README.md

 Note: run id can be found by looking at the worker logs, in an ideal world this info is relayed back to the client.

-## TODO

-As of now, this can only be run in one worker since local disk level state is needed, however, this changes if we configure our activities to run in a session.